Differentially Private Graph Coloring: Introduction

-\paragraph{Our Contributions.} In this work, we study the problem of graph coloring under differential privacy and present new algorithms that achieve improved utility guarantees and practical results.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a differentially private coloring algorithm under edge differential privacy that outputs a defective coloring. \item We show that our algorithm uses at most $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$ colors and \(O(\frac{\log n}{\epsilon}+d)\) defectiveness with high probability. \item We complement our theoretical results with experimental evaluations on both synthetic and real-world graphs, demonstrating that our algorithms is competitive with prior differentially private graph coloring methods in terms defectiveness. \end{itemize}
+\textbf{Our Contributions.} In this work, we study the problem of graph coloring under differential privacy and present new algorithms that achieve improved utility guarantees and practical results.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose two differentially private coloring algorithms under edge differential privacy that outputs a defective coloring. \item We show that the first algorithm uses at most $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$ colors and \(O(\frac{\log n}{\epsilon}+d)\) defectiveness with high probability for $d$-inductive graphs, and the second algorithm with similar palette size achieves $O(\log{n}/\epsilon)$ defectiveness for arbitrary graphs. \item We complement our theoretical results with experimental evaluations on both synthetic and real-world graphs, demonstrating that our algorithms outperform prior differentially private graph coloring methods in terms of defectiveness. \end{itemize}

+Both algorithms utilize two-phase coloring: an initial coloring assigned uniformly at random, followed by a recoloring step with color distributions carefully calculated from the neighborhood of each vertex.
+The two algorithms differ in how they control the post-finalization color commitment.
+The first algorithm resamples all vertices in the order of a degeneracy ordering--an ordering that limits the out-degrees of nodes from left to right.
+This allows us to achieve bounded defectiveness on graphs that naturally satisfy such an ordering.
+The second algorithm removes this assumption by resampling selectively, using a noise test to recolor vertices whose noisy defectiveness exceeds a threshold, such that the color collisions are controlled for highly defective nodes.